Hourglass

-An hourglass (or sandglass, sand timer, sand clock or egg timer) is a device used to measure the passage of time.
-It comprises two glass bulbs connected vertically by a narrow neck that allows a regulated flow of a substance (historically sand) from the upper bulb to the lower one.
-Typically, the upper and lower bulbs are symmetric so that the hourglass will measure the same duration regardless of orientation.
-The specific duration of time a given hourglass measures is determined by factors including the quantity and coarseness of the particulate matter, the bulb size, and the neck width.
+An hourglass (or sandglass, sand timer, or sand clock) is a device used to measure the passage of time.
+It comprises two glass bulbs connected vertically by a narrow neck that allows a regulated flow of a substance (historically sand) from the upper bulb to the lower one due to gravity.
+Typically, the upper and lower bulbs are symmetric as they are usually manufactured by pinching a tube.
+The specific duration of time a given hourglass measures is determined by factors including the quantity and coarseness of the particulate matter and the neck width.